elastic/integrations/docs/documentation_guidelines.md

 >The System integration collects two types of data: logs and metrics.
 >
 >**Logs** help you keep a record of events that happen on your machine.
->Log datasets collected by the System integration include application, system, and security events on
+>Log data streams collected by the System integration include application, system, and security events on
 >machines running Windows or auth and syslog events on machines running macOS or Linux.
 >See more details in the [Logs reference](#logs-reference).
 >
 >**Metrics** give you insight into the state of the machine.
->Metric datasets collected by the System integration include CPU usage, load statistics, memory usage,
+>Metric data streams collected by the System integration include CPU usage, load statistics, memory usage,
 >information on network behavior, and more.
 >See more details in the [Metrics reference](#metrics-reference).
 >
->You can enable and disable individual datasets.
-If _all_ datasets are disabled and the System integration is still enabled, Fleet uses the default datasets.
+>You can enable and disable individual data streams.
+If _all_ data streams are disabled and the System integration is still enabled, Fleet uses the default data streams.

 ## Requirements